Aap Ki Kasam: Plot

 Mohan comes and asks Sunita to tie a rakhi on him to help convince Kamal of their innocence, but her father rebuffs that idea too.
 He sends a divorce notice to Kamal in an attempt to make Kamal come to them, but Kamal thinks his is a bluff and the divorce goes through.
 Sunita is heartbroken and is hospitalized.
 One evening Kamal sees a man jumping the fence between his and Mohan's property.
 He gives chase, and catches the man who introduces himself as Suresh.
 Suresh admits that he's having an affair with Mohan's wife, and tells Kamal about Mohan's innocence.
 Repentant, Kamal asks forgiveness first from Mohan, who gladly grants it.
 Then he goes to Sunita's house, where he receives shocking news that Sunita's father has gotten Sunita remarried, despite reluctance on her part.

 Devastated, Kamal leaves his house and wanders alone.
 Many years pass by, Kamal becomes an old homeless beggar who lives in the streets.
 He visits his house (which is now occupied by another family) to revive his memories.
 There, he is accused of theft and is beaten up.
 However, Mohan finds him there and reconciles with him.
 He gives a letter to Kamal from Sunita.
 She wrote that she was pregnant when she left Kamal and remarried for the sake of her daughter she also expressed a wish that Kamal should come to her daughter's wedding and bless her.
 Though, hesitant, Mohan convinces him to attend.

 Kamal sees the wedding ceremony happen, unfortunately, a fire breaks out in the marriage hall causing a huge ruckus.
 Kamal saves his daughter who was stuck in the fire and gets mortally injured in the process.
 Sunita is shocked to see Kamal in this condition and reveals to her daughter that Kamal is her true father.
-Kamal happily blesses his daughter.
-But Kamal dies because of his wounds.
+Kamal happily blesses his daughter but dies due to his wounds.
 The film ends as the wedding turns into a funeral.